oxsannikova/sxo-snow-create-incident-from-ctr/README.md

 3. Once execution is complete, examine the Webex Teams Room and Email Inbox for notifications and check if Threat Response Casebook has been created/updated in SecureX Ribbon.

 > You can return to previous runs information by clicking `VIEW RUNS` inside the workflow or going to __Runs__ in the left hand-side menu.

+## Notes
+Please test this properly before implementing in a production environment.
+This is a sample workflow!

+## Author(s)
+Oxana Sannikova (Cisco)